 A colloid mill is a homogenizer composed of a conical rotor and stator.
 The rotor and the stator are separated by a small clearance where the premix will flow due to shear and centrifugal forces.
 As the premix is gravimetrically fed into the rotor-stator assembly by a hopper, it is thrown outward towards the exit slot or holes.
 The high rotating speed (around 3,000 to 15,000 rpm) of the rotor causes a tremendous amount of shearing, which breaks the components of the premix fluid.
 Moreover, since the fluid is accelerated by the rotor, high fluid velocities can be achieved.
 With enough velocity, turbulence is also developed.

 The magnitude of shearing can be adjusted by varying the clearance between the rotor and stator.
 However, decreasing the clearance will negatively affect the flow rate of the product.
-This limits the resulting particle size; it is not as fine as those made by high pressure and ultrasonic homogenizers.
+This limits the resulting particle size, which is not as fine as particles made by high-pressure and ultrasonic homogenizers.

 Colloid mills are used for highly viscous products or products with high amounts of suspended solid particles.

 Rotor-stator homogenizers work by accelerating the fluid tangentially, but because of fluid inertia, it does not completely flow together with the rotor.
-The fluid flows towards the shear gap or the region between the rotor tip and the stator.
-Inside the shear gap, high-velocity differentials and turbulent fluid flow are present; this produces high shear rates.
-The rotor and stator profile, their separation distance, and other features such as holes and slots all contribute to controlling the resulting particle size.
+Instead, the fluid flows towards the shear gap or the region between the rotor tip and the stator.
+High-velocity differentials and turbulent fluid flow are inside the shear gap, producing high shear rates.
+The rotor and stator profile, their separation distance, and other features such as holes and slots control the resulting particle size.